LuxDevHQ/LuxDevHQ-SQL-Style-Guide/README.md

 ---

-LuxDevHQ is a forward-thinking tech academy and talent accelerator based in Nairobi, Kenya.
-Our mission is to equip Africa's next generation of data professionals with world-class skills in data science, data engineering, artificial intelligence, and modern software development.
-Through rigorous training, project-based learning, and an active alumni network, we ensure our learners don't just understand concepts — they apply them at scale.
+At [LuxDevHQ](LUXDEVHQ.AI) ourr mission is to equip Africa's next generation of data professionals with world-class skills in data science, data engineering, artificial intelligence, and modern software development.Through rigorous training, project-based learning, and an active alumni network, we ensure our learners don't just understand concepts, they apply them at scale.

-This style guide is written collaboratively by five senior data engineers at LuxDevHQ, each with extensive experience in analytics engineering, data modeling, query optimization, ETL pipelines, and BI reporting.
+This style guide is written collaboratively by engineers and technical trainers at [LuxDevHQ](LUXDEVHQ.AI), each with extensive experience in analytics engineering, data modeling, query optimization, ETL pipelines, and BI reporting.
 It serves as a comprehensive, pragmatic, and opinionated reference for all SQL practitioners — from students to professionals working in high-scale environments.

 ---